CatherineTrevor/gothenburg-netball/README.md

 of text, and then this layout swap for the section underneath, so the image was positioned to the right.
 When reviewing the layout at the start of the project, this format did not work for mobile devices, as it was too cluttered.

-This layout format has also changed for Meet the committee.
+This layout format has also changed for the [Meet the committee section](https://catherinetrevor.github.io/gothenburg-netball/contact.html#meet-committee) on contact.html.
 The layout is now clearer and less cluttered on a smaller screen.

 ## Surface
 ### Typography